 The Company has adopted a code of conduct regarding securities transactions by Directors on terms no less exacting than the required standard of dealings set out in Appendix 10 to Listing Rules (the "Model Code").
-In response to the specific enquiry made by the Company of the Directors, all Directors have confirmed that they had compiled with the required standard of dealings and the code of conduct regarding securities transactions by the Directors adopted by the Company throughout the year ended 30 April 2021.
+In response to the specific enquiry made by the Company of the Directors, all Directors have confirmed that they had compiled with the required standard of dealings and the code of conduct regarding securities transactions by the Directors adopted by the Company throughout the Year.